 We encounter Kolob, Oliblish, Enish-go-on-dosh and we wonder Do these names contain a great mystery? do they represent a new cosmology for the Saints?
 Are we to ponder these names in order to grasp hidden truths? or by their study are we to establish the truth claims of the Prophet?

-Hugh Nibley speaks of the interdependence of the purpose and the significance of the facsimiles in the Book of Abraham.
+Hugh Nibley speaks of the intertwining purpose and significance of the facsimiles for the text of the Book of Abraham.
 The inspired explanations (or "translations)," the vignettes as a whole, the elements of iconography, the hieroglyphs, and even the names Hebrew and Egyptian, all signify something or other of import, and all have their own purpose, for all contribute to the Message of Scripture and to the discovery of worlds long lost to view.

-What do the odd names add to Scripture? just a sense of mystery?
-The purpose of these names is not to mystify but to signify, that is, to point to, the lost, even forlorn, worlds now open to Joseph Smith's seeric view in his quest to restore Scripture to the world.
-Once open, once that key to the past has been turned by the one who holds all keys pertaining to the dispensation of the fulness of times, then we also may venture into the chamber of long-forgotten wonders.
+What do the odd names add to Scripture?
+Just a sense of mystery?
+Not so.
+The purpose of these names is not to mystify but to signify, that is, to point to the lost, even forlorn, worlds newly open to Joseph Smith's seeric view in his quest to restore Scripture to the world.
+Once open, once that key to the past has been turned by the one who holds all keys pertaining to the dispensation of the fulness of times, then we, too, may venture into the chamber of long-forgotten wonders.

 Will we still fuss over the Egyptian Alphabet and Grammar, a one week endeavor of Brother Joseph and his companions, when we could be cracking the ten volumes of the Egyptian Woerterbuch, one of the truest contributions to philology ever made?
 Or don't we care about treasures?
 The bizarre names pointing to peoples and ideas now recovered will stand as bright testimony against us, if we do not study that past, now so freely at our disposal, using whatever Heaven-kissed tools are available to us.
-Can we, then, go beyond what the Prophet gave us?
+Can we, then, go beyond what the Prophet has given us? beyond his glimpses?
 Why not?
 The names not only show us where the Prophet Joseph has been; they point us toward where we are to go.
-Should we simply marvel over the oddity of the names, or should we rather take up the lexicon of Ancient Egypt or some of the histories and books and articles available today--and take up our own journey, our own quest, into the world of the ancient patriarchs and prophets?
+Should we simply marvel over the oddity of the names? or should we rather take up the lexicon of Ancient Egypt and the books, monographs, and articles available today and thus take up our own journey, our own quest, into the world of the ancient patriarchs and prophets?

 It's a test of intellectual curiosity and of spiritual stamina.